Quick Guide To Pacing For Your CRPS & Persistent Pain

 How do I pace myself through an activity?

-- Pick an activity that at the moment you find difficult to do and would like to be able to do for a longer amount of time, for example, sitting, walking the dog, housework, hobbies
+- Pick your activity First of all, pick an activity that at the moment you find difficult to do and would like to be able to do for a longer amount of time, for example, sitting, walking the dog, housework, hobbies.

 - Try and do the activity every day if you can on both bad days and good days

-- Over time attempt to build on the original amount of time you do the activity, but remember – Don’t carry on with the activity over the planned time!
+- Over time attempt to build on the original amount of time you do the activity and then rest, but remember – Don’t carry on with the activity over the planned time!

 - Keep a journal / diary and write down each time you spend doing your activity and you can see how much you’ve progressed over the time you’ve been doing your pacing activity.
 Check out our Pain Diary for CRPS template blog to help you keep a track of how your pain does.